 What is Job Training?

-Typical areas of work may include: animal shelters/services, food services, health care, janitorial services, office support & retail shops.
+Students are placed with employers based on their interests, skills and abilities as well as career goals.
+Typical areas of work may include: animal care services, food services, childcare centres, seniors day centers janitorial services, office support & retail shops.

-- Students are covered by Workers Compensation while on a standard worksite
+· are covered by WorkSafe BC for hours designated in the Work Education Agreement while on a standard worksite